 Victory Life Christian School collects course fees in instalments of not more than two months’ fees in advance, so fee protection insurance (FPS) is neither required nor provided.

-Financial assistance is offered to students whose parents are full-time pastors or missionaries or are financially challenged (subject to management approval).
+Financial assistance may be available to students whose parents are full-time pastors or missionaries or are financially challenged (subject to management approval).

 EZ-link concession cards may be applied for, for Singapore Citizens only.
 TransitLink does not offer any concession for non-Singaporeans at private schools.
-Up to age 12, students qualify for the Student Concession Card, which offers the same concessions as for MOE primary school students.
-From age 13, they qualify for the Diploma Concession Card, which offers monthly concessions only.
-EZ-link concession cards via private schools must be renewed annually.
+Up to age 12, students qualify for the Primary Concession Card, which offers the same concessions as for MOE primary school students.
+From age 13, they qualify for the Diploma Concession Card.
+Note that EZ-link concession cards via private schools must be renewed annually.

 Next: Entry Requirements